Lantmännen BioAgri possesses unique know-how in developing, testing, and evaluating biostimulants.

 A biostimulant is a product of biological origin that improves crop productivity.
 Biostimulants are seen as a potential part solution to stimulate plant growth, increase yield, reduce plant sensitivity to abiotic stress factors like high temperature and water-saturated soils, and reduce dependency on fertilisers and pest control products.

 There is a long list of different growth stimulating products that can be divided into different categories depending on their composition and origin:

 Microbial biostimulants that consist of fungi or bacteria

-Examples of these include Rhizobacteria, Azotobacter spp., Mycorrhiza, Glomus, Azotobacter, and Methylobacterium.
+Examples of such microorganisms include Rhizobacteria, Azotobacter spp., Mycorrhiza, Glomus, Azotobacter, and Methylobacterium.

 Seaweed and seaweed extract